Updated: Aug 11, 2021

 It’s also really worthwhile doing this with your baby during the day, make it a game and give lots of praise when they are doing well!

-Your baby may be able to do this from a slightly earlier age than 7/8 months so why not give it a go but don’t feel too discouraged if it doesn’t work, just try again in a few weeks :-).
+Most babies will be able to develop the co-ordination to nail this skill by 8/9 months and it will be so much easier for everyone when they do master this skill so why not give it a go but don’t feel too discouraged if it doesn’t work, just try again in a few weeks :-).